 A restorative approach may include having a 'restorative conversation'.
-These conversations may happen during the school day and practitioners will use restorative language and questions to allow children and young people to understand the impact of their behaviours.
+These conversations may happen during the school day and teaching staff and/or support staff will use restorative language and questions to allow children and young people to understand the impact of their behaviours.